-At around the age of ten, Lucky and his family immigrated from Sicily to the United States and into New York City’s crime-ridden Lower East Side.
+At around the age of ten, Salvatore and his family immigrated from Sicily to the United States and into New York City’s crime-ridden Lower East Side.
 Like many immigrants at the time, the Lucanias resided in an overcrowded tenement.

 Even at this young age, Luciano found himself in a life of crime.
 He was reportedly involved in muggings, stealing, and extortion by the age of 14.